Nodenkey/portfolio/src/posts/js-number-methods.md

 reversed = character + reversed //return "dcba"
 ```
-Hence, at the end, the returned string from the loop is its reserved form.
+Hence, at the end, the returned string from the loop is its reversed form.

 ##### 3. The Reverse Method + Spread Syntax